Zobie1776/SolvraScript/nova_script/docs/modules.md

 4. **Evaluation** – The interpreter executes modules in isolated environments, capturing any new globals as the exported namespace.
 5. **Caching** – Exports are cached to avoid re-execution unless explicitly cleared.

 The loader detects cyclic imports and reports friendly diagnostics.
-Compiled `.nvc` modules are recorded for future NovaCore integration; at present they surface a “not yet supported” message during evaluation.
+When a compiled `.nvc` artefact is discovered it is bound to a shared NovaCore runtime through the internal CoreBridge, exposing a stable `module.handle` plus helper builtins for execution and teardown.

 ### Standard Library Modules